SchweizerischeBundesbahnen/scion-microfrontend-platform/docs/site/getting-started/getting-started-host-app.md

 We did it!
 Run `npm run start` to serve the applications.

+When you open the page http://localhost:4200, you see:
+- the header "Products" provided by the otherwise still empty `products` microfrontend
+- the button we prepared for toggling the shopping cart sidebar
+- the `devtools` microfrontend

-If you open the page http://localhost:4200, you will not see much yet.
-That's because we first have to implement the micro applications for `products` and `shopping cart`.
-If you open the console panel of your browser, you will see that the platform tries to load the manifests for the `products` and `shopping cart` micro applications, which leads to an error because not yet available.
+This is not yet much.
+That is because we first have to implement the micro applications for `products` and `shopping cart`.
+If you open the console panel of your browser, you will notice that the platform tries to load the manifests for the `products` and `shopping cart` micro applications, which leads to an error because they are not yet available.

-What you can see though is the `devtools` microfrontend.
 </details>

 <details>